klahrich/chiefhustler/content/posts/what-i-learned-2021.md

 - Listen to [The Psychology of Human Misjudgement by Charlie Munger](https://www.youtube.com/watch?v=pqzcCfUglws) about 12 times (not easy to digest).

 - Watch your emotions, especially greed and envy.
-Warren Buffet: "_Investing is not a game where the guy with the 160 IQ beats the guy with the 130 IQ.
+Warren Buffett: "_Investing is not a game where the guy with the 160 IQ beats the guy with the 130 IQ.
 Once you have ordinary intelligence, what you need is the temperament to control the urges that get other people into trouble_."

 - Most of all, watch out for lollapaloozas.
 The impact of multiple destabilizing events is not additive, it is multiplicative.
 When in doubt, stand still and do FUCKING NOTHING.